-Power moves: The women changing Africa's leadership – DW – 02/04/2025
+Power moves: the women changing Africa's leadership – DW – 02/04/2025

-With Ghanaian Vice President Jane Naana Opoku-Agyemang and Namibia's President Netumbo Nandi-Ndaitwah assuming the highest governmental positions in their respective countries, it seems the tide is finally turning towards more women across Africa holding politically powerful roles.
+With Ghanaian Vice President Jane Naana Opoku-Agyemang and Namibia's President Netumbo Nandi-Ndaitwah assuming high governmental positions in their respective countries, it seems the tide is finally turning towards more women across Africa holding politically powerful roles.

 Other sub-Saharan African prime ministers include Togo's Victoire Tomegah Dogbe, Namibia's Saara Kuugongelwa-Amadhila, Uganda's Robinah Nabbanja, and the Democratic Republic of Congo's Judith Suminwa.

-Namibia's president and prime minister are both women, and this is notable given that previously the five most commonly held portfolios by women Cabinet Ministers were Women and Gender Equality, Family and Children Affairs, Social Inclusion and Development, Social Protection and Social Security, and Indigenous and Minority Affairs.
+Namibia's president and prime minister are both women, and this is notable given that previously, the five most common ministerial posts held by female cabinet members were for women and gender equality, family and children affairs, social inclusion and development, social protection and social security, and Indigenous and minority affairs.

 Rwanda leading the movement